-Visual Artist and Writer in Paris, France
+Visual Artist in Brooklyn, NY

 Subsequently I lectured on contemporary US politics as an adjunct professor, and contributed as an opinion essayist for various print and online journals on political and social issues.
 News outlets CNBC, NPR, NBC, ABC, FOX, Channel One (Britain) and ORF (Austria) have featured me as a guest.
 As an activist I have been to jail several times, and escaped arrest more.
 I consult with private investors in venture businesses and serve on the board of directors of venture-backed companies.

 This is what I do.
+For fun and money.